 Contact info: firstname.lastname@example.org

-LAURA TUREGANO – Associate Director of NYU’s King Juan Carlos I of Spain Center and Festival Coordinator
+LAURA TUREGANO – Associate Director of NYU’s King Juan Carlos I of Spain Center and Festival Co-Founder

-Ms. Turégano has eighteen years of experience in cultural diplomacy, philanthropy and public affairs, with specific expertise in planning and producing major arts and cultural events.
+Ms. Turégano has twenty years of experience in cultural diplomacy, international relations, philanthropy and public affairs, with specific expertise in planning and producing major arts and cultural events.
 Her professional life has taken her to different countries, including Jordan where she worked for the European Commission.
 An alumna of NYU, she also studied in Spain and Belgium.
 A native of Madrid, Spain, Laura is fluent in Spanish and English, and proficient in French.
-Recently, she was the editor of the Spain issue of Latin Lover Food & Travel Magazine.
+She was the editor of the Spain issue of Latin Lover Food & Travel Magazine.
 She has been Associate Director of NYU’s King Juan Carlos Center for the past fourteen years, where she has organized a large amount of cultural events.